Input & focus

 Blocking background input

-When a modal or overlay owns input, the buttons behind it should go quiet. pushButtonHandlerBlock increments a global block depth: while it is non-zero, every useButtonPress handler is suppressed except those that opted in with allowWhenBlocked: true (system/close handlers).
+When a modal or overlay owns input, the buttons behind it should go quiet. pushButtonHandlerBlock increments a global block depth: while it is non-zero, every onButtonPress handler is suppressed except those that opted in with allowWhenBlocked: true (system/close handlers).
 It returns a disposer that decrements the depth.

-import { pushButtonHandlerBlock } from "@pocketjs/core/hooks";
+import { pushButtonHandlerBlock } from "@pocketjs/framework/lifecycle";

-import { onCleanup } from "@pocketjs/core/reactivity";
+import { onCleanup } from "solid-js";

 const release = pushButtonHandlerBlock();